What's a Hub and Spoke Model? Will it Shape Our Offices?

 Alleviating safety and security concerns

-Working from home comes with a set of security risks and privacy concerns.
-In fact, as we explored in our blog, How to Create a Flexible Working Policy, data security risks have increased over the past few months.
-During lockdowns, fraudsters have tried to exploit employees’ unsecure domestic Wi-Fi networks.
+Working from home comes with a set of security risks and privacy concerns, as we explored in our blog, How to Create a Flexible Working Policy.

 Likewise, workplace health and safety is near impossible to effectively manage when employees are working from home.
 Unless you’ve provided your employees with the right equipment (or they’re fortunate enough to have space for a home office) they’re likely to be using makeshift desks, such as kitchen tables, sofas or even beds.
 Poor office furniture can have serious implications on our bodies, minds and productivity levels.